 Learn to manage emergencies such as broken bones, fractures, heart attacks, angina, stroke, hypothermia, heat stroke, shock, deadly bleeding and poisonings by enrolling in Alberta OH&S approved first aid and CPR courses.
-Edmonton First Aid is the largest, lowest priced and most popular provider of OH&S approved courses such as standard, emergency and childcare first aid.
+Edmonton First Aid is the largest, lowest priced and most popular provider of OH&S approved courses such as advanced, standard (also known as intermediate), emergency (also known as basic) and childcare first aid.
 Three year nationally approved certification is provided to candidates that successfully complete the course.
 Typical participants include doctors, nurses, teachers, construction workers, miners, oil workers, gas workers, physiotherapists, chiropractors, childcare workers, security guards, lifeguards, fire-fighters, paramedics, managers and students.
 Participants may also register for CPR and AED “only” training that teaches participants the latest and most effective CPR rescue techniques.
 This provider is not only limited to first aid training.
 This provider also offers safety training that includes WHMIS, fire safety, TDG and MSDS training.
 Participants may also register for babysitting and food safety certification.
 Whether you need first aid training, food safety certification or safety certification, Edmonton First Aid is the best provider for you.

 Edmonton First Aid

 Enrolling with Edmonton First Aid is very easy.
 Just visit the Edmonton First Aid website for a complete list of offered classes and fill out the registration and payment form.
 Once that is complete you will be automatically enrolled in the class.
 Cancellations are incredibly rare and customer service representatives are available from 8 am to 8 pm 7 days per week.
 For more information about how to contact them please use the following info: